efigart/efigart.github.io/projects/Playlist.md

 published: true
 labels:
   - Java
-summary: "This program models a playlist.
+summary: "A program to model a playlist.
 This was an assignment for ICS 111."
 ---

 This program was made for an assignemnt in ICS 111.
 It was written in Java.

-This program models a playlist using objects and an array list.
+It models a playlist using objects and an array list.
 It promopts the user to enter a song name, artist, minutes, and seconds.
 These values are passed to a constructor for a song object.
 If all of the values are valid, an object is created and then stored in an array list.

 The program utilizes a while-loop to allow the user run the program for as long as they like.
 It displays a menu that lists options 1 - 4.
 These include adding a song, removing a song,